perfana/afterburner/azure/azure-batch.md

     docker tag jmeter ${DOCKER_REGISTRY}/jmeter
     docker push ${DOCKER_REGISTRY}/jmeter

-Possibly, also push Afterburner if not in the remote Azure docker registry already:
+Possibly, also push Afterburner from the afterburner-java directory, if not in the remote Azure docker registry already:

-    docker tag ${DOCKER_REGISTRY}/afterburner-java
+    mvn clean install -DskipTests
-    docker push ${DOCKER_REGISTRY}/afterburner-java
+    mvn package docker:build -DpushImage

 See [instructions](azure-deploy-docker.md) on how to run the Afterburner image on Azure.